 - Focus on your breath.
 Lie down on your bed and close your eyes.
 Breathe in and out slowly.
 Focus on the sensation of your breath as it flows through your body.
 If your mind wanders, bring it back gently to your breathing.

 - Visualize.
 Use the power of your imagination to create a vivid image.
-It can be a peaceful beach, the beautiful countryside or a magical forest.
+It can be a peaceful beach, beautiful countryside, or a magical forest.
 Engage your senses and imagine how your chosen place smells, sounds, and looks.

 - Listen to relaxing sounds.
 The sound of water flowing, distant thunders, singing birds, and sweet melodies produced by instruments and human voices can help you lull yourself into sleep.
 These sounds promote a sense of mental tranquility, which is the opposite of the “fight-or-flight” response commonly triggered by stress.